Most people never imagine that they will be arrested and charged with a crime and assume that anyone who is arrested must be a criminal.

 and confusing.

-The penalties that can be imposed following a convicted for a felony may include one or more years of incarceration in a state prison,
+that can be imposed following a convicted for a felony may include one or more years of incarceration in a state prison, up to five

-up to five years probation, up to five years post release supervision and substantial fines.
-With only a few exceptions felony
+years probation, up to five years post release supervision and substantial fines.
+With only a few exceptions felony convictions

-people who meet in closed session are presented evidence of the possible commission of a felony offense.
-If a majority of the
+meet in closed session are presented evidence of the possible commission of a felony offense.
+If a majority of the members of

-members of the Grand Jury believe that the prosecutor has presented sufficient evidence to constitute "probable cause" to believe
+the Grand Jury believe that the prosecutor has presented sufficient evidence to constitute "probable cause" to believe that a person

-that a person has committed all the elements of a crime they will vote a "bill of indictment."
-Once indicted a felony case is
+has committed all the elements of a crime they will vote a "bill of indictment."
+Once indicted a felony case is handled in either

 Misdemeanors are a category of offenses that are still considered "crimes," but are not considered to be as serious as felonies.
 They include crimes such as DWI, petit larceny, several forms of drug possession, etc. Like felonies, a misdemeanor conviction results in a permanent criminal record.
 Penalties for a misdemeanor conviction include up to 1 year in county jail, fines and up to 3 years probation.
 Misdemeanors are prosecuted in local courts (in a city they are handled in City Court, in all other areas of NYS they are handled in local town or village courts).

-should try to deal with on their own.
-More important than any other factor, who you retain as a lawyer to defend you can determine
+deal with on their own.
+More important than any other factor, who you retain as a lawyer to defend you can determine how likely

 Glenn Magnell is available to provide energetic, knowledgeable and professional legal representation regarding arrests or tickets related to speeding, DWI and misdemeanors and felonies.